byrdltd/whyDPI/README.md

 A: No significant impact. whyDPI only processes first few packets of each connection.

 **Q: Does this work on other distros?**
-A: Yes, works on any Linux with iptables/systemd.
-Adjust package manager commands as needed.
+A: **Tested and confirmed working on Arch Linux / CachyOS.** Should work on any Linux with iptables/systemd (Debian, Ubuntu, Fedora, etc.), but these are untested.
+Community testing and feedback highly appreciated!

 **Q: Can I use this with VPN/Tor?**
 A: whyDPI is not a VPN.
 It can be used alongside VPN for additional privacy, but it's designed for direct connections.